Eslahatnews: History

 Eslahat News was launched in 2014 on the Telegram messenger platform.
 In 2016, before the Iranian presidential election, the news outlet was banned for more than a year, but after the release of Ali Ahmadnia it resumed its activities.
 Eslahat News is known in Iran as a reformist faction-affiliated news outlet.

 "Eslahat News", "Havadaran-e-Ruhani"," Majma-e-Eslahtalaban", "Eslahtalaban News", " Zendebad Eslahat", "Daneshjouyan-e-Eslahtalab" and "Hamiyan-e-Khatami Dar Yazd" were the names of a number of Telegram channels whose administrators lost control of their administrations during the presidential election.

 Detention of Telegram channel managers

 Shortly after its launch, Eslahat News became one of Telegram's most influential news media, with more than 150,000 member users.
-In Isfand 2016, a few months before the presidential and Tehran City Council elections, its founder and editor, Ali Ahmadnia, was arrested by Iranian Security Agencies for six months on charges of conspiracy to commit security offenses, and the activity of this news media was stopped.
+In March 2016, a few months before the presidential and Tehran City Council elections, its founder and editor, Ali Ahmadnia, was arrested by Iranian Security Agencies for six months on charges of conspiracy to commit security offenses, and the activity of this news media was stopped.
 The incident sparked widespread protests by the president and members of the Islamic Consultative Assembly.